polimi-ispl/rs-mnmf/README.md

 # Ray-Space-Based Multichannel Nonnegative Matrix Factorization

 ## About
-Matlab implementation of the Ray-Space-Based Multichannel Nonegative Matrix Factorization (RS-MCNMF) for audio source separation.
+Matlab implementation of the Ray-Space-Based Multichannel Nonegative Matrix Factorization (RS-MNMF) for audio source separation.
-A blind source separation is performed adopting the MCNMF algorithm to the Ray Space data.
+A blind source separation is performed adopting the MNMF algorithm to the Ray Space data.

 ## Contents